dotnet/roslyn/Notes-on-formatting.md

 My experience has been that it's not worth it to try and debug through the engine itself (it's very easy to get lost in the chain of rules), except for a few strategic locations.
 Also, conditional breakpoints are your friend, as you can choose to break only when the rule is considering a token of interest (for example, you can use `currentToken.ToString == "{"`).

-Unittest vs. IDE (relates to the different things that can trigger formatting) From what I've seen so far, issues that I found while manually testing in the IDE fell into typing categories:
+From what I've seen so far, issues that I found while manually testing in the IDE fell into two categories:
 - formatting (those are issues where you tweak some code, invoke formatting, and don't like the result).
 Those can be repro'ed in `FormattingTests.cs`.
 - typing (braces and cursor placement).
 Those can be repro'ed in `AutomaticBraceCompletionTests.cs` (simulates typing `{` and getting a completion, then typing `enter` and getting a new formatted output as well as a cursor placement).